mohitpai/journey-optimizer.en/help/using/action/consent.md

 The following data is taken into account for consent:

 * marketing actions and additional marketing actions defined in the custom action
-* attributes defined in the custom action
+* action parameters defined in the custom action, see this [section](../action/about-custom-action-configuration.md#define-the-message-parameters)
-* attributes used in the segment, when using a Read segment
+* attributes used as criteria in a segment when the journey starts with a Read segment, see this [section](../building-journeys/read-segment.md)

 >[!NOTE]
 >